Remembering when Cornershop set fire to Morrissey posters, 1992

 “We felt really pissed off that he hadn’t said anything to justify where he was coming from; and the fact that he hadn’t said anything almost pointed to the fact that accusations were perhaps right and so, on that basis, we decided to stand up and say that it was wrong and that he was being so ambiguous.”

-The former Smiths frontman has been involved in a well-documented furore after he publicly showed his support for far-right political movement ‘For Britain’.
+The former Smiths frontman has been involved in a well-documented furore over the past 12 months after he publicly showed his support for far-right political movement ‘For Britain’.
 The ‘For Britain Movement’ is a political group—often described as extremist—founded by the anti-Islam activist Anne Marie Waters after she was defeated in the 2017 UKIP leadership.

 Morrissey had initially voiced his support of For Britain in an interview, saying: “For Britain has received no media support and have even been dismissed with the usual childish ‘racist’ accusation…I don’t think the word ‘racist’ has any meaning any more, other than to say ‘you don’t agree with me, so you’re a racist.’
 People can be utterly, utterly stupid.”

-What has ensued has been a very public backing of the movement from the former Smiths frontman, which has included some high profile controversial comments and, twice in recent weeks, Morrissey has been spotted wearing a For Britain badge, most prominently during a performance on Jimmy Fallon’s major American TV show.
+What has ensued has been a very public backing of the movement from the former Smiths frontman, which has included some high profile controversial comments and, twice within a matter of weeks, Morrissey was been spotted wearing a For Britain badge, most prominently during a performance on Jimmy Fallon’s major American TV show.

 For Britain has been largely labeled as dangerous members of the political spectrum, Morrissey’s decision to support them has been heavily criticised by Journalist and ex-friend of Morrissey Dave Haslam: “My former friend sporting a For Britain badge, a party violently anti-Islam, filled with ex-BNP and ex-EDL, pro-privatisation, far-right and prone to exploiting tragedies to disseminate divisive anti-immigrant rhetoric online, what happened to ‘It takes guts to be gentle and kind’?”
 Haslam reacted.

-Most recently, Morrissey has been thanked by For Britain leader Anne Marie Waters, thanking him and the Daily Mail for their support: “Thank you so much for your support since the UKIP leadership election,” Waters said in a new YouTube video.
+To further establish his relationship to the part, Morrissey was then thanked by For Britain leader Anne Marie Waters, congratulating him and the Daily Mail for their support: “Thank you so much for your support since the UKIP leadership election,” Waters said in a new YouTube video.
 “Thank you for giving us so much publicity.”

 Perhaps more concerning, Waters went on to suggest that the popularity of the political movement has grown substantially since Morrissey’s show of support: “I can tell you that the traffic to our website exploded with the story breaking of you wearing the For Britain button badge, which you have been wearing everywhere from what I can see.
 We have sold out of those, but the good news is we have more, and they have been selling like hotcakes, so thank you very much for doing that,” she added.